gosticks/body-pose-animation/README.md

 ### VPoser
 To use `bodyPrior` in the configuration please download vposer and plate it into `./vposer_v1_0` directory in the project root.
 Vposer can be downloaded from this link after creating an account with SMPL-X [link](https://psfiles.is.tuebingen.mpg.de/downloads/smplx/vposer_v1_0-zip)

+### Mesh intersection
+To use `intersectLoss` in the configuration please pull the [github](https://github.com/gosticks/torch-mesh-isect) repo.
+This repo is patched to run on the newer versions of pytorch.
+Note: It only runs for Linux based operating systems.
+We had troubles getting it to work on Windows.

 ### Conda Environment

 Create a new conda env by typing